rootsdev/genscrape/README.md

 * Time - I don't have much of it.

 Due to the issues and restraints listed above, my current thinking is that I'll focus on a simple v1, which means node.js will only be officially supported if it doesn't require too much work.

+Create an issue to request support for your favorite site.
+The following sites will likely be supported from the start because they are already written as part of roots-search:

+* Ancestry - Person Profile
+* Ancestry - Record
+* BillionGraves
+* Find A Grave
+* FamilySearch - Person Profile
+* FamilySearch - Record
+* Genealogie Online - Person
+* Open Archives - Record
+* WeRelate - Person